Jon Berti Preview, Player Props: Marlins vs. Nationals

 Nationals Pitching Rankings

-- Nationals pitchers combine to surrender 199 total home runs at a rate of 1.5 per game (most in baseball).
+- Nationals pitchers combine to surrender the most home runs in baseball (202 total, 1.5 per game).

-- In his most recent time out on Sunday, the righty tossed six scoreless innings against the Philadelphia Phillies while surrendering two hits.
+- His most recent time out was on Friday against the Miami Marlins, when the righty went six scoreless innings while allowing two hits.

-- In 25 games this season, the 31-year-old has amassed a 4.95 ERA and 6.8 strikeouts per nine innings, while allowing a batting average of .284 to his opponents.
+- The 25-year-old has a 5.25 ERA and 7.5 strikeouts per nine innings in six games this season, while allowing a batting average of .182 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.